arm/ai-ml-sdk-scenario-runner/README.md

 # ML SDK Scenario Runner

-The Scenario Runner is an application that executes shader and neural network graph workloads through the Vulkan® or Arm® Vulkan® ML extensions.
+The Scenario Runner is an application that executes shader and neural network graph workloads through Vulkan® or the ML extensions for Vulkan®.
 The Scenario Runner acts as a validation and performance exploration vehicle.
 The Scenario Runner also acts as a mechanism to define test-cases called scenarios in a declarative way via a JSON description.
 The Scenario Runner can parse the JSON, load the input stimulus that is described in the JSON, execute the scenario and produce output artefacts.

 ### Building Scenario Runner from source